chiefdondjeu/COSC-320-Project3/README.md

 ```
 '#' represents the number attached to the data files.

-If you would like to create your own data, simply create a new file and follow this format.
+If you would like to create your own data, simply create a new file and follow this format:

+Make a list of pixels of type char and next to it random positive value

+'''
+A 28
+C 50
+X 9
+'''

 ## Output